lih/WiQEE-pages/capricon-tutorial.md

-The *raison d'être* of a quote is, simply put, to be able to write a program and keep it in stasis, until it can be run from a verb (or directly, using a special verb called `exec`).
+The *raison d'être* of a quote is, simply put, to be able to write a program and keep it in stasis, until it can be run from a verb (or from the stack, using a special verb called `exec`).
 In CaPriCon, this can be achieved by enclosing the code you want to "freeze" in brackets, like so :

 > pop pop pop 'is 'great
 > { swap 2 shift "%s %s %s !" format }